 The art of socializing is found to increase oxytocin reserves, which buffer the “fight or flight” response, and instead cultivates the “tend and befriend” response.
 Socializing also lowers stress hormones according to a landmark UCLA study.

 Getting to know our neighbors, and getting more engaged with our communities limits feelings of isolation, and develops more connected and stronger communities.

-There’s much hope for this new industry to spawn off other innovation to meet the demands for the emerging urban cycling market.
-Bicycle franchises like Velofix, mobile retailers like the Bike Smith, and even mechanics like Ben Wyse who pedal directly to their clients, are innovating new solutions to the growing demands this market.
+There’s much hope for this new industry to spawn other innovations to meet the demands of the emerging urban cycling market.
+Bicycle franchises like Velofix, mobile retailers like Bike Smith, and even mechanics like Ben Wyse who pedal directly to their clients, are innovating new solutions to the growing demands of this market.

 According to one Indiana University study, the value of properties within one block of the Indianapolis Cultural Trail – a converted railway transformed into a protected bicycle and pedestrian path – increased 148 percent after construction – more than doubling in value from 2008 to 2015.
 In other words, what seemed like a significant public and private investment of $63 million ended up generating $1 billion in additional assessed property value.

 8. Safer Streets For Everyone